nautechsystems/nautilus_trader/docs/5_developer_guide/0_index.md

 dynamic libraries.

 The main development and runtime environment we are working in is of course Python.
-However with the introduction of Cython syntax throughout the production codebase in .pyx and .pxd files - it’s important to be aware of how the CPython implementation of Python interacts with the underlying CPython API, and the NautilusTrader C extension modules which Cython produces.
+However with the introduction of Cython syntax throughout the production codebase in `.pyx` and `.pxd` files - it’s important to be aware of how the CPython implementation of Python interacts with the underlying CPython API, and the NautilusTrader C extension modules which Cython produces.

 We recommend a thorough review of the [Cython docs](https://cython.readthedocs.io/en/latest/) to familiarize yourself with some of its core concepts, and where C typing is being introduced.

-It's not necessary to become a C language expert, however how Cython C syntax is used in function and method definitions, in local code blocks, and the common primitive C types and how these map to their corresponding PyObject types - should be well understood.
+It's not necessary to become a C language expert, however it's helpful to understand how Cython C syntax is used in function and method definitions, in local code blocks, and the common primitive C types and how these map to their corresponding `PyObject` types.